Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators/README.md

 - A [regular 5 mm LEDs](https://fr.aliexpress.com/item/32848810276.html) and a [through hole resistor](https://fr.aliexpress.com/item/32866216363.html) of about 100 Ohms (low value = high brighness).
 - A [6x6 push button](https://fr.aliexpress.com/item/1005003938244847.html)  whatever height, that can be harvested on any dead electronic suff so it is common.

 For support with the **pico-gb-printer**, you have to activate the external LED and the "paper tearing" functions.
-LED is indeed routed by default to GPIO25 which is the internal one (if any...) and "paper tearing" is routed by default to GPIO23 which is not reachable on a regular board...
-Well, not my design after all, just here to help...
+LED is indeed routed by default to GPIO25 which is the internal one (if any...) and "paper tearing" is routed by default to GPIO23 which is not reachable on a regular board.

 ![](/PCB_RP2040_Zero/Pi_Zero_shield.jpg)